fullstack-lang/gong/README.md

 ## 1.3.
 Gong is intended for system engineering tooling

-Also, gong's stated goal is narrower than general full stack frameworks since it is the rapid development of web applications for system engineering.
+Gong's goal is the rapid development of web applications for system engineering, a go *low-code* alternative to Excel+visual basic.

 Mostly, gong  is for modeling and simulation, planning and project structuring developments.
 Those developments are made during the developement of the system of interest, therefore the need for fast iterations